Cow Boarding Program

 IS MY COW TESTED FOR TUBERCULOSIS (TB) AND BRUCELLOSIS?

 Yes!
 These cows are certified free of TB and Brucellosis.
 Once per year, in April, the cows are tested for the presence of TB and Brucellosis.
-In addition, the cows (as calves) are vaccinated for Brucellosis.
-This covers them for the life of the animal.
+In addition, the calves are vaccinated for Brucellosis; this covers them for the life of the animal.

 WHERE WILL MY COW BE KEPT?

 Your cow will be boarded at Hedgebrook Farm in Winchester, VA.
 As a Cowboarder you will pay a monthly boarding fee to the farmer.
 The farmer milks the cow for you, stores the milk, and feeds and cares for the cows.
 You will be asked to read and sign a boarding agreement with Hedgebrook Farm.

 HOW DOES THE FARMER COLLECT AND STORE THE MILK?